-Once or twice a month, the Education committee, with the school families, coordinates and provides a potluck dinner following Friday Religious School and before Short ‘n Sweet Shabbat services.
-All school families participate (and are invited to RSVP with a choice of food item to contribute), but these potlucks are always open to all members of Emeth.
-These potlucks provide a way of strengthening community while also guiding parents and children in Shabbat rituals.
+Once a month, the Education committee, with the school families, coordinates a dinner following Friday Religious School and before Short ‘n Sweet Shabbat services.
+All school families participate but these dinners are always open to all members of Emeth.
+These dinners provide a way of strengthening community while also guiding parents and children in Shabbat rituals.

 This is held each year on the second night of Passover.
 This is a catered dinner organized by Emeth volunteers.
 There is a fee for this special Seder and both members and friends of Emeth are invited.
 Look for signup details on our website.

 Catered Community Dinners

 We have started (in 2019) to offer the occasional catered (pre-paid) dinner as an opportunity for our members and friends to simply relax and socialize at Emeth.
 Examples have included a lunch following Rosh Hashanah morning services and an adult dinner in the sukkah at Sukkot.
 We are fortunate to be able to utilize the services of Mannie, the caterer who rents our commercial kitchen, in order to offer these dinners and an extremely reasonable price.

 A Community Dinner Following Our Annual Town Hall Meeting

 This is usually held on a Sunday at the beginning of June (and hosted by the Emeth Board).
 At this time we elect our new board and present the state of the congregation to the Emeth membership.
 All members are warmly invited to this brief meeting and subsequent dinner.